BattletechModders/LowVisibility/README.md

 - [] Consider: Chance for VisualID to fail based upon a random roll

+- [] Consider: Should target debuffs/buffs be shown?
+Feels sorta cheaty to know what the target actually has in terms of equipment buffs.
+Though since you can see components, you should be able to infer that...

 - [] Consider: Should stealth have a visibility modifier that changes as you move move?
 I.e. 0.1 visibility if you don't move, 0.5 if you do, etc. (Think Chameleon shield - should make it harder to see the less you move)

 - [] Make shared vision toggleable, if possible?